AlexPl292/VimVim/README.md

 - Install the plugin
 - Run Vim using `vim --cmd "let g:enable_vimvim = 1"`

-NOTE: Vim is a powerful and complex tool, and this plugin is **disabled by default**.
+NOTE: Vim motions is a powerful and complex tool, and this plugin is **disabled by default**.
 To enable it, you must provide an additional parameter at startup.
-**Warning**: Do not run Vim with the `vimvim` plugin enabled unless you are familiar with Vim.
+**Warning**: Do not run Vim with the `vimvim` plugin enabled unless you are familiar with Vim motions.

 ## Installation